odoo/documentation/content/applications/finance/payment_providers.rst

 To capture the payment after it was authorized, go to the related sales order or invoice and click on the :guilabel:`CAPTURE TRANSACTION` button.
 To release the funds, click on the :guilabel:`VOID TRANSACTION` button.

+If your provider supports partial capture, you can select to capture only a **partial amount** of the full amount.
+The **remaining (uncaptured) amount** can either be voided or partially captured again later.

 .. note::
    - Some payment providers support capturing only part of the authorized amount.
 The remaining